 Clearly Filtered Water Pitcher

-The Clearly Filtered Water Pitcher is the best water filter pitcher for well water in 2022.
-This pitcher does more than just improve water taste and odor – it can remove more contaminants than any other pitcher on the market, including a range of the most common well water contaminants.
+The Clearly Filtered Water Pitcher is the best water filter pitcher for well water in 2023.
+This pitcher does more than just improve water taste and odor – it can reduce more contaminants than any other pitcher on the market, including a range of the most common well water contaminants.

-- Independent testing for contaminant removal – According to independent testing, the
+- Independent testing for contaminant reduction – According to independent testing, the

 - Strong, durable, and BPA-free – The Clearly Filtered has a BPS- and BPA-free design, so this filtration system won’t add anything into your tap water.

 - Retains healthy minerals – You won’t need to add minerals back into your water after using this filter pitcher.
-Despite the impressive contaminant removal, your water’s healthy minerals remain.
+Despite the impressive contaminant reduction, your water’s healthy minerals remain.

 Best for: Anyone looking for a fantastic value-for-money well pitcher offering an exceptional performance that hasn’t (yet!) been beaten by any other pitcher water filtration system on the market.